carbon-language/carbon-lang/docs/design/generics/details.md

 ## Where constraints

-So far, we have restricted a generic type parameter by saying it has to implement an interface or a set of interfaces.
-There are a variety of other constraints we would like to be able to express, such as applying restrictions to its associated types and associated constants.
+So far, we have restricted a generic facet parameter by saying it has to implement an interface or a set of interfaces.
+There are a variety of other constraints we would like to be able to express, such as applying restrictions to its associated constants.
 This is done using the `where` operator that adds constraints to a facet type.

 The where operator can be applied to a facet type in a declaration context:

 ```
-// Constraints on function parameters:
+// Constraints on generic function parameters:
 fn F[V:!
 D where ...](v: V) { ... }

 // Constraints on a class parameter: